 - Stops machines to remove completed components, using hand tools.

-- Examines and tests wired electrical components such as motors, armatures, and stators, using measuring devices, and record test results.
+- Examines and tests wired electrical components such as motors, armatures, and stators, using measuring devices, and records test results.

-- Applies solutions or paints to wired electrical components, using hand tools, and bakes components.
+- Applies solutions or paints to wired electrical components, using hand tools, and bake components.